kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 The move by block do the motion, the animate and wait blocks animate the character.
 The wait for blocks are required.
 They also make sure the movement finishes before the next one is done.

 Next week we might use functions and ask blocks to make the project more interesting.
-See screen 2 to see how it could work.
+See Level 2 to see how it could work.

 </details>